AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/quickstarts/nodejs/index.md

 ![alt](./shot6_sp.png)

-3) Take these two files and place them in a new directory.
-Remember that these credential files are important and should be stored safely.
+3) Take the `pdfservices-api-credentials.json` file and place it in a new directory.

 4) At the command line, change to the directory you created, and initialize a new Node.js project with `npm init -y`

 ![alt](shot7.png)